viniavila/MathMatrix/README.md

 MathMatrix m3 = m0.clone(); // m3 and m0 has the same data, but they are not sharing memory as m0 and m1 do now.
 ```

-*MathMatrix* supports almost all matrix operations that we expect, but Inverted Matrix (will be implemented *SOON*).
+*MathMatrix* supports all matrix operations that we usially expect.
 You can do the follow operations:
 * Addiction of two matrices (they must have the same size)
 * Subtraction of two matrices (they must have the same size)
 * Multiplication of matrix and scalar